Les Purce Biography

 Dr. Purce holds a Bachelor of Arts degree in Psychology, a Master of Arts degree in Education, and a Doctor of Counselor Education from Idaho State University.
 He also attended Harvard University's Institute for Educational Management.
 In May of 2009, he received an honorary Doctor of Humane Letters degree from the University of North Carolina, Asheville.

-Dr. Purce has previously served on the Board of Directors for the Association of American Colleges and Universities (AAC&U) for two terms and served as past President on the Council of Public Liberal Arts Colleges (COPLAC) Board of Directors.
+Dr. Purce served on the Board of Directors for the Association of American Colleges and Universities (AAC&U) for two terms and is a past President of the Council of Public Liberal Arts Colleges (COPLAC) Board of Directors.
 He currently serves as a board member for the Community Foundation of South Puget Sound, the Northwest African American Museum and Washington Campus Compact.
-In addition, he is Chair-elect for the National Association of Intercollegiate Athletics (NAIA) Council of Presidents.
-His term as Chair begins in 2013.
+In addition, he is currently Chair of the National Association of Intercollegiate Athletics (NAIA) Council of Presidents.

 At Evergreen, Dr. Purce oversees a $158 million biennial operating budget, a $30 million biennial capital budget, approximately 250 full- and part-time faculty and more than 400 staff.